MichaelCurrin/github-gql-js/README.md

 # GitHub GraphQL JS
-> Starter template for querying GH GQL API using Node
+> Starter template for querying GitHub's GQL API using Node

 Built using: